 When it’s impossible to remove barriers, a good idea might be to lay aside the account configuration when they achieve the desired outcome or at least experience the Aha! moment.
 People are more likely to spend time on account configuration when they believe that it makes sense and the chance of payoff is huge.

 It’s time to break the wall

-14 years after it has been created a group of great entrepreneurs decided to create another platform for web analytics named Heap Analytics.
+14 years after it was created a group of great entrepreneurs decided to create another platform for web analytics named Heap Analytics.
 They can’t remove all the technical barriers, but they did a good job with most of them.
-Starting from the moment when the tracking code is added, the application is collecting every event that takes place on a website, so whenever analysts need any particular information they can build a report and check current and historical data.
+Starting from the moment when the tracking code is added, the application collects every event that takes place on a website, so whenever analysts need any particular information they can build a report and check current and historical data.

-An Onboarding process is not easy to create and optimize.
+An onboarding process is not easy to create and optimize.
 But from the perspective of growth, it is crucial.
-Onboarding referring to an activity stage that is one of the five stages of Pirate Metrics (popular framework describing company growth) created by Dave McClure.
+Onboarding refers to an activity stage that is one of the five stages of Pirate Metrics (a popular framework describing company growth) created by Dave McClure.
 Effective onboarding gives more high-quality users who influence your whole company, starts with collecting feedback and feature ideas and finally gives you money for future development.

 Frequently asked questions: How to onboard new users in high-tech software products

 What is user onboarding?